 - Topsoil/peat stockpile area for material from initial site clearance (varies based on site conditions).
 This material would be spread over areas of the site not required for operational reasons and would likely be located close to the worksite area. - Tunnel segment storage area (see details below).
 The location of this area would be to suit the delivery method which could be by road or rail.
-The area would be sited relatively close to the shaft and the segments would be by transferred by truck to the gantry crane for lowering into the tunnel during construction.

-RTM handling equipment and storage areas (refer to separate TM Resuable Tunnel Material (DCA, 2021g).
+The area would be sited relatively close to the shaft and the segments would be by transferred by truck to the gantry crane for lowering into the tunnel during construction. - RTM handling equipment and storage areas (refer to CER Appendix C6).
 The location of the RTM areas would be to suit local topography so it is protected from flooding risk and also taking into consideration transport logistics for removal at a later date for reuse if required.

-4.1.3.3 Segment Storage Areas
+4.1.3.2 Segment Storage Areas